meething/meething-ml-camera/README.md

 ```

 #### Usage as Extension (alpha)
-Follow the instructions to install as an extension in your preferred browser:
+Nothing to compile if you want to use the extension - Follow the instructions to install in your preferred browser:

 ##### <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/f/f3/Chromium_Material_Icon.png/64px-Chromium_Material_Icon.png" width=20> Chromium
 * download or clone the repo